In a World Created by a Drunken God

-In a World Created by a Drunken God is a play by Canadian author Drew Hayden Taylor.
+In a World Created by a Drunken God is a play by Canadian author Drew Hayden Taylor, which was adapted into a film in 2008.

 The play was staged for the first time at the Factory Theatre in Toronto, Ontario, as part of the Cross Currents theatre festival in 2003.
 Published in book form by Talonbooks in 2006, it was nominated for the Governor General's Award for English-language drama at the 2006 Governor General's Awards.

 Plot

 In the middle of packing up his Toronto apartment in order to move back to the reserve where he was born, Jason Pierce, a half-Native half-white man, is visited by a stranger, Harry Dieter.
 Dieter claims to be his brother, the legitimate and acknowledged son of the white American man who fathered and then abandoned Jason.
 Dieter also has a specific motivation for finding Jason: their father is dying from kidney failure and they want to know if Jason is a possible match.